-The Fund will principally invest in a mix of mutual funds managed by Capital Research and Management Companyand/or an affiliate and a group annuity contract issued by and supported by the general account of Transamerica Life Insurance Company (TLIC) and may also invest in other mutual funds, exchange-traded funds, group annuity contracts and/or collective investment trusts.
+The Fund will principally invest in a mix of mutual funds managed by J.P.
+Morgan Investment Management, Inc. and/or an affiliate, mutual funds managed by an affiliate of MFTC and a group annuity contract issued by and supported by thegeneral account of Transamerica Life Insurance Company (TLIC) and may also invest in other mutual funds, exchange-traded funds, group annuity contracts and/or collective investment trusts.